Last updated 30/10/2020 at 15:11

 - 🌡 Self isolate and book a test if you have symptoms

 Staying two metres away from other people, covering any coughs and sneezes and frequent hand washing are the best precautions against coronavirus.
 However, because you may have coronavirus without knowing it (this is also known as being asymptomatic), wearing a face covering will help prevent you passing it on to anyone else.

 A face covering is something that covers your nose and mouth.

 From 31st of August, the Scottish Government has recommended the use of face coverings (subject to exemptions) for staff and young people in secondary schools in places where physical distancing is difficult.
 This means when you are in communal areas, as well as on school transport.
-But you do not need to wear a face covering during class.

 Your school should provide you with clear guidance and information on what’s happening and when and where it is expected that face coverings should be worn in your school.